oicr-gsi/shesmu/plugin-niassa+pinery/README.md

 name of services presented to throttlers to block launching of this workflow.
 A workflow will use the union of the services in the `.niassa` file and the `.niassawf` file.

+When a new workflow is replacing a failing one setting `"relaunchFailedOnUpgrade"` to `true` will trigger Shesmu to automatically skip and re-run failed workflows from previous workflow accession.

 The `annotations` are workflow run attributes (as key-value pairs) that will be attached to the created run and will be used for matching existing workflow